lmondada/dphil-thesis/content/03_compiler/03_graph_defs.md

 ordering on operations across different qubits.

-SSA values remove this dependency tracking altogether: the notion of physical qubit disappears and the ordering of statements becomes irrelevant.
-All that matters is to connect each use of a value (i.e. occurrence as an input on the right hand side of an IR statement) with its _unique_ definition on the left hand side of another statement.
+SSA values remove this dependency tracking altogether: the notion of physical qubit disappears, and the ordering of statements becomes irrelevant.
+All that matters is connecting each use of a value (i.e. occurrence as an input on the right-hand side of an IR statement) with its _unique_ definition on the left-hand side of another statement.

 ---

-All the concepts of minIR embed themselves very easily within the MLIR-based quantum IRs, as well as the Hugr IR @Hugr.
-In this sense, our toy IR serves as the minimum denominator across IRs and compiler technologies, so that proposals and contributions we are about to make can be applied regardless of the underlying technical details.
+All the concepts of minIR embed themselves very easily within the MLIR-based quantum IRs and the Hugr IR @Hugr.
+In this sense, our toy IR serves as the minimum denominator across IRs and compiler technologies so that proposals and contributions we are about to make can be applied regardless of the underlying technical details.

-By waiving goodbye to the circuit model, we have been able to integrate much of the theory of traditional compiler design and has brought us much closer to traditional compiler research and the large scale software infrastructure that is already available.
-This naturally gives us access to all the classical optimisation and program transformation techniques that were developed over decades.
+By waiving goodbye to the circuit model, we have been able to integrate much of the theory of traditional compiler design, bringing us much closer to traditional compiler research and the large-scale software infrastructure that is already available.
+This gives us access to all the classical optimisation and program transformation techniques developed over decades.
 Using structured control flow, we were also able to model linear resources such as qubits well---by using value semantics and SSA, checking that no-cloning is not violated is as simple as checking that each linear value is used exactly once.

 Finally, this new design is also extremely extensible.
-Not only does it support arbitrary operations, the type system is very flexible, too.
-There is dedicated support for linear types, but this does not have to be restricted to qubits: lists of qubits could be added or even, depending on the target hardware, higher dimensional qudits, continuous variable quantum data, etc.
+Not only does it support arbitrary operations, but the type system is also very flexible.
+There is dedicated support for linear types, but this does not have to be restricted to
+qubits: lists of qubits could be added or even, depending on the target hardware, higher dimensional qudits, continuous variable quantum data, etc.